sumeyye-sahin/news-app--json-dataset-used-/README.md

-# react-native example --> news app. (a dataset in json file is used)
+# react-native example --> patikaStore app. (a dataset in json file is used)

 ----------------------------------------------------------------------------------------------------------